-- Cattle, horses, sheep, hogs, goats, or similar livestock shall be maintained only on premises having an area of not less than 40,000 square feet plus 15,000 sq. ft. per large animal (25 pounds or heavier at maturity) in excess of one or perten smaller animals in excess of the first ten.
+- 1. Cattle, horses, sheep, hogs, goats, or similar livestock shall be maintained only on premises having an area of not less than 40,000 square feet plus 15,000 square feet per large animal (25 pounds or heavier at maturity) in excess of one or per 10 smaller animals in excess of the first 10.
 Such animals and their wastes shall be contained at least 50 feet from any abutting lot line of a residentially used lot, and at least 50 feet from any year-round surface water body. - 2.
-At least 3/4 of the retail sales must be of produce raised on land within the Town of Bellingham in the same ownership as the stand or greenhouse. - 3.
-See Section 4700.

-- No in B-1 Districts. - See Section 4800. - 6.
-More than half the volume sold as retail on the premises. - See Section 4600. - Except those whose chief activity is one customarily carried on as a business. - Except single-family dwelling for personnel required to reside on the premises for the safe operation of a permitted use. - 10.
-Except that an existing dwelling may, on Special Permit from the Board of Appeals, be altered to house up to four families or for boarding or lodging, provided that the Board of Appeals shall find that the structure could not reasonably be used or altered and used for any permitted purpose. - 11.
-Except that multifamily shall not include public housing. - 12.
-See Sections 3400 and 4420. - 13.
+At least 3/4 of the retail sales must be of produce raised on land within the Town of Bellingham in the same ownership as the stand or greenhouse. - See Article XVII. - 4.
+No in B-1 Districts. - 5.
+See Article XVIII. - 6.
+More than half the volume sold as retail on the premises. - 7.
+See Article XVI. - Except those whose chief activity is one customarily carried on as a business. - 9.
+Except single-family dwelling for personnel required to reside on the premises for the safe operation of a permitted use. - 10.
+Except that an existing dwelling may, on special permit from the Board of Appeals, be altered to house up to four families or for boarding or lodging, provided that the Board of Appeals shall find that the structure could not reasonably be used or altered and used for any permitted purpose. - Except that multifamily shall not include public housing. - 12.
+See § 240-95. - 13.
 But none in excess of the number legally parked on the effective date of this amendment. - 14.
-Cattle, horses, sheep, hogs, goats, or similar livestock shall be maintained accessory to a dwelling only on a lot having an area of not less than 40,000 square feet plus 15,000 sq. ft. per large animal (25 pounds or heavier at maturity) in excess of one or per ten smaller animals in excess of the first ten.
+Cattle, horses, sheep, hogs, goats, or similar livestock shall be maintained accessory to a dwelling only on a lot having an area of not less than 40,000 square feet plus 15,000 square feet per large animal (25 pounds or heavier at maturity) in excess of one or per 10 smaller animals in excess of the first 10.
 Such animals and their wastes shall be contained at least 50 feet from any abutting lot line of a residentially used lot, and at least 50 feet from any year-round surface water body. - 15.
-Except 'PB' if service is provided to patrons while in their automobiles, special permits to be approved only upon determination by the Planning Board that traffic projected to be generated will be accommodated without reduction in the traffic level of service on any affected off-premises lane, and without either hazard for vehicular traffic or hazard or inconvenience for pedestrians. - 16.
-See Section 4420. - 17.
-See Section 4300. - 18.
+Except "PB" if service is provided to patrons while in their automobiles, special permits to be approved only upon determination by the Planning Board that traffic projected to be generated will be accommodated without reduction in the traffic level of service on any affected off-premises lane, and without either hazard for vehicular traffic or hazard or inconvenience for pedestrians. - 16.
+See § 240-95. - See Article XIII. - 18.
 Provided that the sum of the gross floor areas of all buildings on the site equals not more than 1% of the land area on the premises.
-If in an A, S or R district no building for this use may be less than 200 feet from the nearest property line.
+If in an A, S or R District no building for this use may be less than 200 feet from the nearest property line. - 19.
+But see special permit requirements for bulk storage. - \ See § 240-65.